 SSCV Mogul offers part-time and full-time programs for skiers ages 7 and up with a focus on developing skills for competition performance.
 Year-round training opportunities, such as trampoline, water ramping, summer camps and early season training complete the training cycle.
 Competition-program athletes work closely with their coaches to develop and employ strong turn concepts, technical skills, aerial expertise and competition tactics and strategy.

 SSCV Mogul enjoys one of the longest on snow training seasons in North America.
-The early season training starts with flats at Arapahoe in October (usually starting around October 18) and then moves to an early season training course on Golden Peak (usually 1st or 2nd week of November).
-In late December, training moves to our competition arena on Cookshack.
-The Black Forest Devo course gets going later in January.
+The early season training starts with flats in October (usually starting around mid-October) and then moves to an early season training course on the Golden Peak Expansion (usually early November) and later transitions to a newly constructed site on Golden Peak.

 Trampoline and gymnastic training at SSCV provides off-season development and benefits.
 VSSA’s trampoline center plays a big role in our regular dryland training schedule.
 Video analysis along with group and one-on-one work with coaches all figure into the scheme for maximizing our athletes’ skill and talent.
 In the summer months, SSCV Mogul books ramp dates at the SSWSC Water Ramps at Bald Eagle Lake in Steamboat.